-- Do you work in an organization that thwarts your vision through high control management style or other practices that have eroded your motivation? - Do you know what you stand for? - Do you not take the time to reflect or engage in conversations that result in clarity of vision and purpose? - Are you burned out or have you lost the fire that once was there? - Are you in the midst of, or recovering from a crisis that leaves you momentarily without vision or a sense of purpose? - Are you in the midst of a significant adult transition where old visions and purposes are disintegrating and new vision has not yet emerged? - Does your vision require courage to pursue?
+• Do you work in an organization that thwarts your vision through high control management style or other

+• Do you not take the time to reflect or engage in conversations that result in clarity of vision and purpose?

+• Are you in the midst of, or recovering from a crisis that leaves you momentarily without vision or a sense of

+- Are you are in the midst of a significant adult transition where old visions and purposes are disintegrating and new vision has not yet emerged? - Does your vision require courage to pursue?
 Does it remain buried under fear? - Do you hold an inner assumption (see the Reactive dimensions for Inner Assumptions) that blocks your visionary leadership potential?